practicalli/clojure/clojure-tools/install/community-tools.md

 ## Middleware
 Aliases for libraries that combine community tools and REPL protocols (nREPL, SocketREPL).

-Run a REPL on the command line for access by `cider-connect-` commands, providing the require cider middleware libraries that are auto-injected in `ccider-jack-in-` commands.
+Run a REPL on the command line for access by `cider-connect-` commands, providing the require cider middleware libraries that are auto-injected in `cider-jack-in-` commands.

 ### nREPL
 Use the aliases with either `-M` or `-X` flags on the Clojure command line.